 About Paypal Holdings, Inc.

-Consumers and merchants bank on PayPal to transact millions of payments at digital speed.
+PayPal transacts millions of payments at digital speed.
 The company enables individuals and merchants to electronically transfer money via numerous methods, with payments originating from a customer's bank account, credit card, or PayPal account.
 PayPal is a giant in the online payments industry with around 280 million active accounts and nearly 25 million merchant accounts across more than 200 markets.
 It earns fees from payment transactions, foreign exchange, and withdrawals from foreign bank accounts, as well as from interest on customer balances and PayPal-branded credit and debit cards.
 The firm processes approximately 12.4 billion payment transactions a year.
 The US accounts for more than half of PayPal's total revenue.

 PayPal oversees a global technology platform that links its customers – both merchants and consumers – so they may digitally exchange payment for goods and services.
 Customers use computers, smartphones, bank accounts, credit cards, and other methods to originate and accept payment through the PayPal platform.
 In addition to its namesake PayPal service, the company's products include Xoom (secure online money transfer), Venmo (digital wallet service), Braintree (digital payment service integration), and iZettle (payment tool for small businesses).

 The company provides value-added services with PayPal Credit and gateway services.
 PayPal Credit functions like a typical credit card though PayPal advances the credit.
 The gateway services unit includes Payflow and Braintree Gateway services and enables a merchant's website to link to its processing network and merchant account and enables merchants to accept online payments with credit and debit cards.

-PayPal operates globally, serving customers in nearly 200 markets.
-More than 50% of the company’s revenue comes from the US, about 10% from the UK, and the remainder from the rest of the world.
+PayPal is based in San Jose, California and operates globally.
+About 55% of the company's revenue comes from the US, about 10% from the UK, and the remainder from the rest of the world.

 Sales and Marketing